nikhil-nagesh/utilities/README.md

-# GitHubActions to Verify hms_deployment_manager.txt
+# GitHubActions to Validate Deployment Manager File

 A GitHub Action will be triggered as and when there is a modification in hms_deployment_manager.txt.
 This is created to ensure that the first three lines of the file are present in the file.